Welcome to a page about me and music 🙂

 - Some Bach Piece — a page from a piece I learned more than 20 years ago (I have no idea

 how I still remember it!)
 (July 29, 2009)

 A bit about the music and the recordings below

 I have composed and performed all the music listed on this page, except where otherwise noted.
-Sadly, I haven’t written much in the last decade or two <sigh>… but hopefully I’ll get off my ass and be musical again one of these days.
+Sadly, I haven’t written much in the last decade or three <sigh>… but hopefully I’ll get off my ass and be musical again one of these days.